ModDota/moddota.github.io/_articles/abilities/item-keyvalues.md

 ![img](/images/external/dyDFL-f0a814100d.jpg)

-If you don't, the item will till be combinable but it won't show the neat lines to the possible upgrades.
+If you don't, the item will still be combinable but it won't show the neat lines to the possible upgrades.

 ### Disassembling
 ```